November 3, 2006

 People overwhelmingly tend to understand non-empirical reality as a

 mirror image of their social reality.
-In "normal" times, everyone believes
+In "normal" times, everyone

 their society is they way that religion says society is supposed to be